BettercareHealth/bettercare/pmc/pmc-3-hypertensive-disorders-of-pregnancy.md

 2. Resuscitation equipment, together with magnesium sulphate, calcium gluconate and nifedipine or dihydralazine, must be available in the ambulance.
 Respiration may be depressed if a large dose of magnesium sulphate is given too rapidly.
 Calcium gluconate is the antidote to be given in the event of an overdose of magnesium sulphate.
 3. Convulsions must be watched for and the patient’s blood pressure must also be carefully observed.
 4. If the patient begins to convulse in the ambulance, she must be given a further 2 g of magnesium sulphate intravenously.
 The dose may, if required, be repeated once.
 (Make up the solution beforehand and keep it ready in a 20 ml syringe).
 Further maintenance doses of magnesium sulphate must be given if more than 4 hours pass after the loading dose.
-5. If the blood pressure again rises to 110 mm Hg or more while the patient is being transported, you should give a second dose of 10 mg nifedipine by mouth or 6.25 mg dihydralazine intramuscularly.
+5. If the blood pressure again rises to 110&nbsp;mm&nbsp;Hg or more while the patient is being transported, you should give a second dose of 10&nbsp;mg nifedipine by mouth or 6.25&nbsp;mg dihydralazine intramuscularly.
 Remember that, with every administration of dihydralazine, there is a danger that the patient may become hypotensive.
 Another side-effect is tachycardia, and if the pulse rate rises to 120 beats per minute or above, further administration of dihydralazine must be stopped.

 ## The management of eclampsia